-For her daughter Dana’s first birthday party, super-stylish mama Jiye set out to throw a really large and really colorful rainbow bash!
+For her daughter Dana’s first birthday party, super-crafty mama Jiye set out to throw a really large and really colorful rainbow bash!
 Jiye says, “A few months before the party, I started seeing pictures of rainbow themed parties and I was sold.
 I love the impact the vibrant colors have and how cheerful and happy it looks!
 More than 50 kids were set to attend Dana’s party, so I rented out a gigantic indoor playground.
 As friends were leaving at the end of the party, I noticed that child after child was walking out with a huge smile and a sweaty mop of hair and I knew the party had been a success.
 When kids are having fun, parents get to relax and chit chat.
 Winning!”

 The sweets and favor table was set up beautifully with a variety of Chickabug printables, including a banner, printable circles, and an 8×10 sign.
 The white tablecloth allows all of the colors to really stand out!

 Jiye used both scalloped and round paper punches to create Dana’s cupcake toppers.
 Instead of cupcake wrappers, she placed a sheet of printable patterned paper underneath the cupcakes.
 (An elegant and time-saving idea!)

 I completely adore Dana’s rainbow birthday cake!
 It’s a perfect match to her invitation, and all of the printable designs!